Sale!

 Sub Pop is the best index there is of American local independent scenes…imaginative and the writing is snappy and descriptive”—New Musical Express/NME, 1981

-“Buy it for your unattainable coffee-shop crush”—Esquire
+“Buy it for your unattainable coffee-shop crush”—Esquire, Books of the Year

 “We need diverse, regionalized, localized approaches to all forms of art, music, and politics…the most intense music, the most original ideas are coming out of scenes you don’t even know exist.
 Tomorrow’s pop is being realized today on small decentralized record labels that are interested in taking risks, not making money.”—Sub Pop #1, 1980